Azure/azure-sdk-for-cpp/sdk/core/azure-core/test/libcurl-stress-test/README.md

 ATM the docker image is build by hand and hard-coded in the chart to simplify matters.

-To build the image run "docker build -t <acr>/azuresdkforcpp/curlstress:v8  --build-arg targetTest=azure-core-libcurl-stress-test --build-arg build=on  ."
+To build the image run "docker build -t <acr>/azuresdkforcpp/curlstress:v8  --build-arg targetTest=azure-core-libcurl-stress-test --build-arg build=on  -f .\Dockerfile .\..\..\..\..\..\"

 To push to mcr : "docker push <acr>/azuresdkforcpp/curlstress:v8" Obviously after logging in to the acr "az acr login -n <acr>"